GonzaloArevalo0/ISO2-2022-A01-Testing-P2/README.md

 * Download or clone the repository and locate the folder.
 * Run Eclipse IDE
 * To import the project select: File > Import > General > Projects from Folder or Archive.
 Click on directory and look for the project folder.
 * Once the project appears in the Package explorer: Right click into the project > Run as > Mavel Build.
-In Goals write "site:site"
+In Goals write "site:site" then Run.

 The reports should have been succesfully created in the folder "target".